Scalable Inspection Planning via Flow-based Mixed Integer Linear Programming: Branch-and-Cut Solver for Group-Cutset formulation

 We present a problem-specific primal heuristic for \gip.
 While applicable to all SEC variants (Sec.~\ref{sec:milp-for-gip}), it is particularly important for lazy-constraint formulations.
 In such settings, generic MILP heuristics (e.g.~\cite{bertacco2007feasibility,danna2005exploring,fischetti2005feasibility}) may generate solutions that satisfy only the currently enforced constraints, yet violate constraints that will be introduced later by the separation oracle.
 This issue is most pronounced in the early stages of the search, when the formulation is still highly partial, making incumbent generation unreliable and motivating a heuristic that is explicitly aware of the full \gip structure.

 Our heuristic is tightly integrated with the BnC search and exploits information from the current LP relaxation.
 At a high level, it consists of three phases.
 First, edge costs are modified using the fractional LP solution $\{x_e\}_{e \in E}$ by defining $c_n(e) := c(e)\cdot(1 - x_e)$, which biases the search toward edges favored by the relaxation.
 Second, a group-covering tree rooted at the start vertex is greedily constructed in the discounted graph, incrementally connecting the root to a representative vertex of an uncovered group while ensuring connectivity.
 Third, the resulting tree is augmented and traversed to produce a valid \gip tour.
 Rather than doubling tree edges, we add a minimum-weight matching over odd-degree tree vertices, yielding an Eulerian subgraph whose traversal produces a lower-cost tour~\cite{christofides2022worst}.
-This heuristic reliably generates high-quality incumbent solutions early in the BnC search, leading to substantially improved upper bounds and faster convergence.
+This heuristic reliably generates high-quality incumbent solutions early in the BnC search, leading to substantially improved upper bounds and faster convergence, and may be considered as a \emph{problem-aware rounding mechanism} applied on fractional LP solutions.
 A complete algorithmic description is provided in App.~\ref{appendix:gip-heuristic}, and an empirical evaluation appears in App.~\ref{heuristic-eval}.

 \ignore{